-In October 2015, the Company entered into an at-the-market issuance sales agreement (the October 2015 Sales Agreement), with Cowen and Company, LLC (Cowen), pursuant to which the Company may issue and sell shares of its common stock, having an aggregate offering price of up to \$100 million, from time to time, at the Company's option, through Cowen as its sales agent.
+In October 2015, the Company entered into an at-the-market issuance sales agreement (the "October 2015 Sales Agreement"), with Cowen and Company, LLC ("Cowen"), pursuant to which the Company may issue and sell shares of its common stock, having an aggregate offering price of up to \$100 million, from time to time, at the Company's option, through Cowen as its sales agent.
 Sales of common stock through Cowen may be made by any method that is deemed an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, including by means of ordinary brokers' transactions at market prices, in block transactions or as otherwise agreed by the Company and Cowen.
 Subject to the terms and conditions of the October 2015 Sales Agreement, Cowen will use commercially reasonable efforts consistent with its normal trading and sales practices to sell the common stock based upon the Company's instructions (including any price, time or size limits or other customary parameters or conditions the Company may impose).
 The Company is not obligated to make any sales of its common stock under the October 2015 Sales Agreement.
 Any shares sold will be sold pursuant to an effective shelf registration statement on Form S-3 (file no. 333-206135).
 The Company will pay Cowen a commission of up to 3% of the gross proceeds.
 The October 2015 Sales Agreement may be terminated by the Company at any time upon 10 days' notice.

-As of September 30, 2017, 597,256 shares have been sold under the October 2015 Sales Agreement for an aggregate of approximately \$9.6 million in gross proceeds.
+As of March 31, 2018, 597,256 shares have been sold under the October 2015 Sales Agreement for an aggregate of approximately \$9.6 million in gross proceeds.
 Net proceeds to the Company were approximately \$9.4 million after deducting commissions and other transactions costs.
-Of those shares sold, 215,539 were sold in 2017 for an aggregate of approximately \$3.5 million in gross proceeds, and \$3.4 million in net proceeds.
+Of those shares sold, none were sold in 2018, and 215,539 were sold in 2017.
 Approximately \$90.4 million remained reserved under the Company's shelf registration statement and the applicable prospectus supplement for possible future issuance under the October 2015 Sales Agreement.